Charleston-area plastic surgeon sues Zillow over inaccurate home listing

 "Unfortunately, by the time the false information was removed from the Zillow website, (Schimpf) and the property had already suffered significant injuries and damages, and would continue to suffer significant injuries and damages thereafter," the lawsuit states.

-The lawsuit was filed days before the two-year statute of limitations on defamation cases was to expire.
+The complaint was filed days before the two-year statute of limitations on defamation cases was set to expire.

 In addition to unspecified financial losses, Schimpf wants Zillow to compensate him for damage to his reputation, mental anguish and emotional distress, humiliation and anxiety, lost enjoyment of life, inconvenience and legal fees.

+"We believe the claims are without merit and intend to vigorously defend ourselves," the spokesman said, adding Zillow strives to provide accurate data.

+"That's why we make it easy for users to claim their homes or contact us to update their home facts," the spokesman said.
+"In this situation we promptly removed the data in question when the consumer notified us, a fact the plaintiff himself admits."

-Josh Whitley, a lawyer with Smyth Whitley LLC and a Berkeley County Councilman, is representing Schimpf.
-Whitley did not immediately respond to a request for comment.
+Josh Whitley, a Berkeley County Councilman, is representing Schimpf.
+Whitley did not respond to a request for comment.

-The Woodford Street is now on the market with a sale price of nearly $1.1 million, according to the lawsuit.
+The Woodford Street home is now on the market with a asking price of nearly $1.1 million, according to the lawsuit.

 Schimpf, in his lawsuit, points to a statement in Zillow's annual report that indicates the company "may be subject to legal liability" if its data is unreliable.